umr-marbec/datarmor-documentation/README.md

 Data exchange between local computer amnd Datarmor should not be done on the compute node, especially so for heavy files (**no use of `scp`**).

 To exchange data, use the `datacopy.ifremer.fr` server, to which you can connect using FTP.

-But you can also use FileZilla.
+Your **intranet** logins are required.

 > **Note:** you need to be on the Ifremer network.
 If not, the VPN should be on.

+Is is advised to use FileZilla to do that

 ---